-Art (two courses)
+Art (two courses) 6 cr.

-Music (two courses)
+Music (two courses) 6 cr.

-Theatre (two courses)
+Theatre (two courses) 6 cr.

-Capstone Course
+Capstone Course 3 cr.

+MOMAT

 Within each of the three disciplines, three credit hours (one course) will be a history course (Art History, Music Survey, etc.) and three credit hours (one course or the equivalent) will be in a performance-based course (Drawing, Applied Music, Theatre Practicum, etc.).